 Betsy Handley holds a Masters of Education in Counseling Psychology (M.Ed.) and has over ten years of experience working with individuals, children, adolescents, and families in community clinic settings and currently in her private practice.
-Betsy is a Massachusetts Licensed Mental Health Counselor (LMHC# 7154).
-She has been nationally recognized as an American Mental Health Counselors Association’s Diplomate in Clinical Mental Health specializing in Child and Adolescent Counseling (DCMHS) as well as by the National Board of Certified Counselors Center for Credentialing and Education as both a National Certified Counselor (NCC) and a National Clinical Mental Health Counselor (CCMHC).
+Betsy is a Massachusetts Licensed Mental Health Counselor (LMHC# 7154) and has been nationally recognized as an American Mental Health Counselors Association’s Diplomate in Clinical Mental Health specializing in Child and Adolescent Counseling (DCMHS).
 Since 2013, Betsy has been a member of the board of Massachusetts Mental Health Counselors Association, who elected her as President Elect in 2015, where she also serves as their Director of Professional Development.

 217 West Union Street